MG-RAST/Skyport2/README.md

 ## Quick start

 All docker images required for the quick start are available at Docker Hub.
-To star the demo environmet run:
+To start the demo environmet run:

 ```docker-compose -f Docker/Compose/skyport-demo.yaml up```